Why we’re proud to pay the London Living Wage

 As a credit union serving London’s communities, we see the impact of low pay every day.
 Our members tell us about lying awake at night worrying whether a broken washing machine or an unexpected bill will push them into crisis.
 People working full-time jobs tell us about struggling with the weekly food bill, or making impossible choices between putting the heating on replacing a worn pair of shoes.
 These aren’t occasional hardships – they’re the daily reality of just surviving, not living, for too many working Londoners.

 That’s why we’re committed to the London Living Wage at London Mutual Credit Union (LMCU).
 It’s a decision that reflects who we are and what we believe in as a community-focused financial organisation.
-We’ve seen first-hand how challenging London’s cost of living can be – both our members and our own team experience these pressures every day.
+Every day, we see first-hand how challenging London’s cost of living can be for our members.
+We can’t just observe this reality – we have to play our part in changing it.

 Understanding London’s Living Wage rates in 2024